hoytech/negentropy/cpp/README.md

     #include "negentropy/storage/BTreeLMDB.h"

-First create an LMDB environment and open the DB.
-Next, call `setup` on the `storage` instance inside of a write transaction.
-The `"test-data"` argument is the LMDB DBI table name you want to use.
+First create an LMDB environment.
+Next, allocate a DBI to contain your tree(s) by calling `setupDB` inside a write transaction (don't forget to commit it).
+The `"test-data"` argument is the LMDB DBI table name you want to use:

     negentropy::storage::BTreeLMDB storage;